Architecture

 Next steps

-Start with the M4 protected core.
-Write down the rules the agent must never be able to change, put them in a read-only-by-design location, and make sure they're covered by a check that fails loudly if modified.
+Start with the Tier 4 protected core.
+Write down the rules the agent must never be able to change, put them in a read-only-by-design location, and make sure they’re covered by a check that fails loudly if modified.
 This is the floor, not the ceiling.

-Then add the decision file format for M2 changes.
-Even if you never reach M3/M4 scenarios, the habit of writing hypothesis + measure-by date before making a change will dramatically improve your ability to reason about why the agent behaves the way it does six months from now.
+Then add the decision file format for Tier 2 changes.
+Even if you never reach Tier 3/4 scenarios, the habit of writing hypothesis + measure-by date before making a change will dramatically improve your ability to reason about why the agent behaves the way it does six months from now.

-The full governance model — including the performance ledger template, the reflection protocol structure, and how self-modification integrates with the memory system — is part of Blueprint.
+The full governance model — including the performance ledger approach, the reflection protocol structure, and how self-modification integrates with the memory system — is part of Blueprint.